remmmi/WooCommerce-Cart-REST-API/NEXT_CHANGELOG.md

 > Developer note: This allows to better extend the cart API rather than the whole cart controller.

+* REST API: The following endpoints for Cart API v2: `cart/add-item`, `cart/add-items`, `cart/calculate` now extend `CoCart_REST_Cart_V2_Controller` instead of the Cart API v1 controller.

+> Developer note: This allows us to deprecate API v1 in the future.
+Still working on disconnecting Products API v2 from v1.

 * REST API: New product reviews posted are set to status `hold` by default.
 * WordPress Dashboard: Style adjustments.

 ## Improvements

 * REST API: Only registers CoCart endpoints if requesting it.
 Helps performance in backend such as when using Gutenberg/Block editor as it loads many API's in the background.
+* REST API: Now hides routes from the index of controllers and returns as an error for added security.
+* REST API: Registering the endpoints have been improved and also allows the namespace to register with your own brand (so long as you have the whitelabel add-on installed).
 * REST API: Moved more functions and filters to utility class to help improve the complexity of the cart controller so we get better performance.
 * REST API: Prevent having to check cart validity, stock and coupons on most cart endpoints other than when getting the cart to help with performance.
 * REST API: Optimized how many times we calculate the totals when adding items to the cart to help with performance.